Timeline of the Gezi Park protests: 2 June

 Videos showing the extent of police brutality started to surface on various websites.
 Other footage also showed police firing gas grenades directly at demonstrators.
 It was reported that Turkey's President Abdullah Gül contacted other senior leaders urging "moderation".
 After the call, Interior Minister Muammer Güler ordered police to withdraw from Taksim, allowing protesters to re-occupy the square.
 Protesters "shun violence".
 Demonstrators returning to the square organized to clean the square, which has become littered with debris.

 In the afternoon Tayyip Erdoğan raised the possibility of building a museum instead of a shopping mall in the place of the Atatürk Cultural Center and Opera house, which currently stands to be demolished in Taksim Square.
 This mosque was probably part of the big project for redesigning Taksim but details were unknown before.

-In Izmir, the day started with people, who started to clean the main streets and squares, which were polluted by the protests during 1 June.
+In İzmir, the day started with people, who started to clean the main streets and squares, which were polluted by the protests during 1 June.
 People cleaned the city almost for 5 hours but as the crowd got bigger and the police has been positioned around, cleaning stopped.
 Soon the crowd and protests got bigger.
-Police used random violence to disperse the crowds, even hitting teen girls on the boulevard.
-Izmir's Bornova and Alsancak neighborhoods saw fierce battles between protesters and riot police throughout the afternoon, with dozens of arrests made and damage to stores in the center of town by the police's use of water cannons.
-The Mayor of Izmir Metropolitan Municipality, Aziz Kocaoğlu (CHP), got out in his civil outfit and walked with people to support the nature and democracy act.
+Police used random violence to disperse the crowds, even hitting teen girls on the boulevard. İzmir's Bornova and Alsancak neighborhoods saw fierce battles between protesters and riot police throughout the afternoon, with dozens of arrests made and damage to stores in the center of town by the police's use of water cannons.
+The Mayor of İzmir Metropolitan Municipality, Aziz Kocaoğlu (CHP), got out in his civil outfit and walked with people to support the nature and democracy act.